-In planning to support greater adoption of Google Classroom, increased utilization of guardian communication tools may be an important source of value for your schools' use of Little SIS.
+In planning to support greater adoption of Google Classroom, increased utilization of guardian communication tools may be an important source of value for your schools' use of Little SIS Sync.

 As a domain administrator, it is probably most important to understand how the Guardian access settings in the admin panel impact teachers.

 Depending on how your your domain's Classroom settings are configured, guardians can be "invited" to students by verified teachers (e.g. accepted members of the classroom_teachers group) in the Google Classroom interface, or they can be invited by domain administrators exclusively.
-The setting that controls this access permission is found under Apps -> G Suite -> Settings for Classroom under the Guardian access section.
+The setting that controls this access permission is found under Apps -> G Suite -> Classroom -> General Settings under the Guardian access section.

 By contrast, if the only domain administrators option is selected in the admin panel, the teacher's powers are limited to enabling or disabling the inclusion of their classes in guardians email summaries.